SoftwareAG/sag-unattended-installations/03.test/BigMemory/1005/testBigMemory2/readme.md

 The purpose of this test is to validate the local setup scripts for BigMemory used for IS clustering with version 1005

-If not otherwise specified, the tested code is the one in the master branch, downloaded on demand using curl.
+The tested code is the one in the master branch, provided in "offline" mode.

 ## Prerequisites

 - Local docker and docker compose
-- Internet access, scripting assets are downloaded as needed
+- Full clone of the current repository
 - The following Software AG assets (cannot be downloaded publicly)
   - installer binary for linux 64 bit
   - update manager bootstrap for linux 64 bit